Park Interpretive Programs

 Find out what type of experience you can expect from the various programs that are available.
 Below is a list of some of the programs California State Parks offers:

 Natural History Field Trips: Programs, tours or demonstrations relating to natural history themes are presented to school groups that arrange their park visit in advance.
+For more information on field trips available at a specific park, please visit that park's web page using the "Find a California State Park" page.

 Cultural Heritage Field Trips: Students learn first-hand about California’s rich cultural heritage by visiting state historic parks.
 Tours, programs and demonstrations are provided by park staff to school groups.
+For more information on field trips available at a specific park, please visit that park's web page using the "Find a California State Park" page.

 Environmental Studies Programs: Offers school children a park experience that explores interaction between people and their environment.
 Students learn about earlier cultures and lifestyles and use this knowledge to recreate elements of the culture or era being studied.